william-10/FYP-TAILOR-SYSTEM/README.md

 TAILOR SHOP
-Tailors can upload their products and informations while customers can be able to order tailor products.
+<br>Tailors can upload their products and informations while customers can be able to order tailor products.</br>